JordanMartinez/purescript-to-haskell/Readme.md

 ### Non-Goals of this library

 - Teach one how to use Haskell or the functional paradigm
+- Teach PureScript to a Haskell programmer
+- Rewrite what has already been written

 ## How I got Here